 Implement SECS/GEM connectivity

 When implementing SECS/GEM connectivity for a production machine it is necessary to define the specific interface of the particular machine .
 This specific model will be based on GEM.
 It will be materialized by a document specifying the machine interface, including the different sections required by the GEM standard.
-It will also include the definition of the GEM elements that are left free to the OEM such as the equipment description, the Process State Model and the exchanged variables.
-These latter have recently been grouped together in a SEDD (SEMI Equipement Data Dictionary) in XML format which includes in particular:
+It will also include the definition of e GEM elements that the OEM may freely choose—such as the equipment description, the Process State Model, and the exchanged variables.
+These latter have recently been grouped together in a SEDD (SEMI E172 Equipement Data Dictionary) in XML format which includes in particular:

 - Collection Events list